3 Days in Tokyo – Your First Visit to Japan’s Capital

 Shinjuku Gyoen

-Explore one more vast green space during your final morning in Tokyo and stroll through Shinjuku Gyoen.
+Explore one more vast green space during the last of your 3 days in Tokyo itinerary and stroll through Shinjuku Gyoen.
 Regardless of when you visit, Shinjuku Gyoen is a year-round attraction, offering seasonal beauty in all its forms.
 In addition to cherry blossoms in the spring, the garden showcases vibrant azaleas and roses in the summer, colorful foliage in the fall, and cool serene landscapes in the winter.

 -